-UK Facebook Users Now Have a Tool for Reporting Scam Ads!
+UK Facebook Launches Tool For Reporting Scam Ads

 Facebook is working constantly to ease the struggle of balancing keeping both advertisers and users happy.
 Then, you throw scam ads and scammers into the mix and things get particularly difficult.
 As a result, Facebook has just launched a new tool in the United Kingdom that will allow users to report ads they find scammy.
 Keep reading to learn about this new tool for reporting scam ads.